au-research/raido/api-svc/db/v1-ddb-migration/doc/ddb-s3-export.md

 Did an DDB export to S3, downloaded manually.

 Export:
+* from the DDB AWS console
+  * click through table name
+  * select / actions / export to s3
+* Export details
   * Destination: sto-raid-dev-manual
-* This AWS account
+  * "This AWS account (005299621378)"
+  * Additional settings
     * Export from an earlier point
       * can't export multiple tables at once
       * keep data consistent between tables by picking a specific timestamp
+    * "Exported file format"
-* Format: Amazon ION
+      * Amazon ION
       * because it's more like normal JSON than DDB format

 Tables to export:
 * RAiD-MetadataTable-5X1IHWPICN82